The Do-IT training team, led by Professor Amanda Kirby, have delivered training to 1000s’ of people nationally and internationally.

 Course leaders are Professor Amanda Kirby, and Janette Beetham from Right Resources.

 Contact us for more information.
-Sign up now for the next course in April 2020 in London.
+Sign up now for the next course on the 16th and 17th of February 2021, which will be run online.
 We can also run in house courses for your organisation.